Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow: Introduction

 In the interest of generality, we do not make further assumptions on the Parseval frame $\mathfrak{F}$ for now.
-Even in this very general setting, the windowed scattering transform $\s[\mathfrak{F}]$ (see Figure \ref{fig: network architecture}) is always a well-defined operator into the Hilbert space $\ell^2(\mathcal{P}_\Psi;L^2(\R^d))$.
-This will be adressed in more detail by Proposition \ref{prop: Energy decomposition and norm-preservation of S}.
+Even in this very general setting, the windowed scattering transform $\s[\mathfrak{F}]$ (Fig.~\ref{fig: network architecture}) is always a well-defined operator into the Hilbert space $\ell^2(\mathcal{P}_\Psi;L^2(\R^d))$.
+We address this in more detail in Proposition \ref{prop: Energy decomposition and norm-preservation of S}.

 Typically, the filters are concentrated in different areas in frequency domain, with $\chi$ taking on the special role of a low-pass filter and the remaining filters $\Psi$ being of high-pass nature.
 For the sake of concreteness and later use, let us give one particular example of an admissible collection $\mathfrak{F}$ in dimension $d=1$, where in this case $\mathfrak{F}$ is generated from a bandlimited wavelet.